SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-It’s fine not to have a car in London; getting around by public transport is much easier than finding a place to park.
+I do not recommend getting a rental car in London; getting around by public transport is much easier than finding a place to park.
 If you only have a choice between Vauxhall and Streatham, then go for Vauxhall.
 Streatham is a residential neighbourhood that does have some pleasant green spaces, but no dining scene to speak of and the public transport links aren’t great.
 Vauxhall, on the other hand, while still largely residential and not super-central, is walkable to attractions such as the London Eye, London Dungeon, Westminster Abbey and more, and is only a short ride on the London Underground from Green Park (for Buckingham Palace), Oxford Circus (for Oxford Street shopping) and an easy underground connection to Leicester Square and Covent Garden (for eating out, theatres, etc).

 Since you’re looking for a lively neighbourhood with a local feel and ethnic restaurants, you could consider staying in the Whitechapel/Brick Lane area of East London – lively neighbourhood, good small museums, lots of ethnic dining, good street markets and a gritty past.
 Plus, it’s got good London Underground connections to central London.
 If, on the other hand, you want to be centrally based with many attractions within easy walking distance, the Leicester Square/Covent Garden area is wonderfully walkable and the dining scene features pretty much any cuisine you can think of.
 But staying there is more expensive than in a more residential neighbourhood further out and it’s a touristy area.